zehreken/zehreken.github.io/source/posts/2026-04-02-making-an-rl-agent-look-good.md

 Here I removed miss reward, and continued from 60k steps, the agent was completely fine.
 Even though average return fell down, episode length was a solid 500. inference was the same, this tells that miss reward was just noise for the agent

 ### Curriculum Learning
-While cycling to the rowing club and simultanously thinking about RL, I realized I might improve agent behaviour by introducing difficulty gradually.
+While cycling to the rowing club and simultaneously thinking about RL, I realized I might improve agent behaviour by introducing difficulty gradually.
 Not to brag but I basically rediscovered a concept called Curriculum learning, which is an established method in RL.
 Honestly there is nothing to brag since this is only natural progression.

 Curriculum learning is basically having a difficulty curve for the training environment.
 Similar to how a human player would be overwhelmed if they started playing a game from the final level, an RL agent is no different.
 Curriculum learning fixes this problem by slowly increasing difficulty.
 This can be like making an existing task harder, for instance in my case increasing the frequency of obstacle or it can be adding a new task like collecting coins while avoiding obstacles.
 For example I lowered the termination rule limit gradually and this is also an example for curriculum learning.